lukepereira/BenchSci-Task/README.md

 d3.js graph of data distributions based on gene and technique group. <br />

 Users can store a list of favorite publications <br />

+## To do/fix
+- Test database and server, hash and salt passwords.
+- Include alternative 'list publications' option.
+- Add bootstrap, styles and make mobile friendly.